Technical decision

-A technical decision is a term used in boxing when a fight has to be stopped because of a headbutt.
+A technical decision is a term used in boxing when a fight has to be stopped because of an unintentional foul or injury.

+In mixed martial arts, a technical decision occurs when a fighter is rendered unable to continued by a foul and the majority of the final round has already been completed.

+MMA

+Boxing

-In boxing fights, referees have to pay deep attention to the action going on between the fighters, especially when the two combatants are fighting close to each other.
-That is because in the case of a cut, the referee must decide whether the cut was caused by a punch or a head collision.
+Boxing referees must pay close attention to the action between fighters, especially when they are fighting close to each other, because if a fighter is cut, the referee must decide whether it was caused by a punch or a head collision.
 Only the referee can make that decision.

-Most head collisions in boxing are probably unintentional, especially when both boxers are trying for a knockout, many times getting involved in close range fights.
-If a boxer intentionally butts an opponent's head, that is considered a flagrant foul that could result in disqualification of the offender.
+Most head collisions in boxing are unintentional, especially when both boxers are trying for a knockout and/or fighting at close range.
+An intentional head butt is considered a flagrant foul that can result in disqualification of the offender.

-In the case of a cut to the head, it is the referee's responsibility of taking the injured boxer to a medical doctor seated at ringside as many times as the referee thinks necessary, regardless of the referee's decision of the cut being provoked by a punch or not.
-When the doctor tells the referee that the combatant cannot go on, the referee must stop the fight.
-If the referee decided that the cut was caused by a punch, the other boxer wins by technical knockout.
-If the referee decides it was produced by a collision (unintentional headbutt), the judges at ringside must hand over their scorecards, and the fighter ahead on points wins by technical decision.
+In the case of a cut to the head, the referee must consult the ringside physician as many times as the referee thinks necessary, whether or not the referee decides the cut was caused by a punch.
+If the doctor decides that the fighter cannot continue, the referee must stop the fight.
+If the referee decides that a punch caused the cut, the other boxer wins by technical knockout.
+If the referee decides it was produced by an unintentional headbutt, then so long as the fight has gone the required distance under the rules in effect for that fight, the judges at ringside must hand over their scorecards (including scores for the incomplete round), and the fighter ahead on points wins by technical decision.

+If an intentional foul causes an injury where the contest is allowed to continue, but the fighter is unable to continue in a subsequent round, special rules are imposed once the fight has reached official status.
+If the fighter who is unable to continue is ahead on points, he wins.
+If the fighter is behind or tied, the fight is declared a technical draw because the fighter who deliberately fouls is ineligible to win.